Malfoy/ZOR/README.md

 the peeling process blocks.
 The abandoned keys are then handled explicitly so the final structure behaves like a standard false-positive-only filter.

-Quick facts:

-- Static set of 64-bit keys (hash other key types to `u64`).
-- Complete build has no false negatives; pure build can have false negatives.
-- Main-layer overhead is fixed to 1.0; remainder uses 4-way binary fuse with overhead 1.1 and a fingerprint width of main + 8 bits.
-- Partitioned builds are supported and use Rayon for parallel construction.

-Below is a detailed description of the ideas, followed by usage, demos, and benchmarks.

 ## What is a ZOR filter?